btoll/benjamintoll.com/content/post/managing_docker_build_time_secrets.md

 The images built from the two example Dockerfiles are the same size, but the second build is significantly better as it's simpler, has only one layer and doesn't leak any secrets.

-The second example involves other types of secrets, such as files that contain login credentials.
+The second example involves other types of secrets, such as files that contain login credentials and certificates.

 ### `--secret` option